ONSdigital/sdx-deliver/README.md

 ## Process

-The sdx-deliver is flask application made up of **five** endpoints.
-As a request is made to the service, metadata is extracted and the data is then stored within the google bucket.
+SDX-Deliver is flask application made up of **five** endpoints.
+As a request is made to the service, metadata is extracted and the data is then stored within a google bucket.
 The metadata is used to construct a PubSub message to: `dap-topic`.
 This notifies DAP that a new submission is in the bucket.
 ##### note:
 **SEFT** submissions are already encrypted as they come through SDX and therefore require no additional encryption